qianqi1212/Gender-Debiasing-in-BERT-Model/README.md

 # Gender-Debiasing-in-BERT-Model
-Final Project of EECS 487.
+This is the repo for the Final Project of EECS 487.